SOFTS-Sugar futures surge to 11-1/2 year peaks on tight supplies

 * "Farmers have nothing to offer now and most of the beans are now in exporters' hands," one Vietnamese trader said.

-* Prices for robusta coffee, cheaper historically than the milder arabica beans, reached their highest in 12 years this week LRCc2 as roasters used more of a limited flow from the largest producers.
+* Prices for robusta coffee, cheaper historically than the milder arabica beans, are rising as roasters use more of a limited flow from the largest producers.

 COCOA